Nishtha-Gautam/Depression-Protein_Biomarkers-ML/README.md

 Observation:<br>
 The convergence of GFAP, PDP1, and CREG1 across models supports their potential as robust biomarkers for depression subtypes and offers promising directions for precision psychiatry.

-Limitations
+Limitations<br>

-The original dataset and results cannot be shared due to confidentiality.
+The original dataset and results cannot be shared due to confidentiality.<br>
 Dummy models are shown here to replicate the workflow.

-License
+License<br>
 All rights reserved.
 This project is part of CSIR-IGIB and the code/data may not be reused without permission.